 Download or read book The Postcolonial Novel written by Richard Lane and published by Polity.
 This book was released on 2006-07-21 with total page 154 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Richard Lane explores the themes surrounding the postcolonial novel written in English.

-Download or read book Explorations written by Indira Bhatt and published by Creative Book Company (New Delhi).
-This book was released on 1999 with total page 190 pages.
+Download or read book Arundhati Roy s the God of Small Things written by Aïda Balvannanadhan and published by .
+This book was released on 2007 with total page 170 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt:

 Download or read book New Lights on Indian Women Novelists in English written by Amar Nath Prasad and published by Sarup & Sons.
 This book was released on 2003 with total page 210 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: